On SCC-recursiveness in Quantitative Argumentation: SCC-recursive Characterization of Semantics

-Following \cite{baroni2005scc}, in order to develop an SCC-recursive characterization of semantics, it is necessary to redefine \emph{fuzzy argumentation frameworks} in generalized terms, by restating its fundamental concepts with reference to a specific subset $C\subseteq \mathcal{A}$, from which acceptable fuzzy arguments (that compose the extensions) are selected since it represents the subset of defended fuzzy arguments within $\mathcal{A}$.
-Original FAF can be recovered letting $C =\mathcal{A}$.
+In order to develop an SCC-recursive characterization of semantics, it is necessary to redefine fuzzy extension semantics with reference to a specific subset $C$.
+In the following, we consider a generic FAF $\mathcal{F} =\langle \mathcal{A},\mathcal{R}\rangle$ and a fuzzy set $C\subseteq \mathcal{A}$.
+The notion of admissible fuzzy extension in $C$ is defined as follows.